 By the way, if you don’t own a Lightroom license yet because you’re not ready to spend money on photo editing, I recommend the free APP: Photoshop Express.

-All you need is a free Adobe account and the app already has many reduced features that you can expect from Lightroom or Photoshop.
+All you need is a free Adobe account, and the app already has many reduced features that you can expect from Lightroom or Photoshop.
 Or just go completely different and use 35 mm film cameras, but that’s a whole different process, that’s absolutely worth exploring.